-Egyptians worshiped our lovable feline companions nearly 4,000 years ago, but now research shows that cats could have been faithful companions nearly 12,000 years ago.
-And even more interesting is the fact that DNA research also shows cats domesticated themselves.
+Egyptians worshiped our lovable feline companions nearly 4,000 years ago, but new research shows that cats could have been faithful companions nearly 12,000 years ago.
+Even more interesting, is the fact that DNA research also shows cats domesticated themselves.
 Talk about staying power!
-Cats are special creatures, no doubt, Here are some famous cats throughout history that went above and beyond their calling as domesticated house cats.
-Here are the stories of three cats in history that will always have a place in our hearts, or maybe a new one.
+Cats are special creatures, no doubt.
+Here are some famous cats throughout history that went above and beyond their calling as domesticated house cats.
+These three cats in history that will always have a place in our hearts, or maybe a new one.

 Starting off our list of famous cats, Tama, the calico cat saved the Kishi station in Japan from going under when she became the Station Master in 2007.
 Greeting passengers in a custom-made conductor's cap, Tama increased the station's revenue by about 10% in her first year on the job.
 Though she passed away in 2015, a shrine was erected in her honor and she was elevated to a Shinto goddess with the title “eternal honorable stationmaster.”

 In 1975, Stubbs the cat was elected as mayor of Talkeetna, Alaska as a write-in candidate.
 He served for 20 years before his death in 2017.
 When he was working as mayor, he boosted tourism of the 800-strongcommunity as people came to visit him en route to other destinations in the Alaskan bush.
 Reportedly, he only drank water muddled with catnip and served in a wine glass.
 Despite his luxurious lifestyle, approval rates for this kitty remained high.